Chaudfontaine

 Chaudfontaine ([ʃofɔ̃tɛn]; Tchôfontinne) is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Chaudfontaine had a total population of 21,012.
-The total area is 25.52 km² which gives a population density of 823 inhabitants per km².
+The total area is 25.52 km2 which gives a population density of 823 inhabitants per km2.

 The municipality consists of the following districts: Beaufays, Chaudfontaine, Embourg, and Vaux-sous-Chèvremont.

 Some of its best-known enterprises are Galler chocolates, Magotteaux and Chaudfontaine drinking waters.

 Chaudfontaine was strongly hit by the 2021 European floods.

+History

+The Fort de Chaudfontaine was built between 1881 and 1884 on the heights above the town.